Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 API requests send the token as `Bearer {{authToken}}`.
 Browser workflows instead use the encrypted Rails session retained by Postman's cookie jar.
-The paper rating workflow also requires `paperReference`, which is obtained from the link or QR code embedded in an annotated publication.
+The paper rating workflow also requires `paperReference`, which is obtained from the link or QR Code embedded in an annotated publication.
 Open `Ratings (Rate Paper)` before submitting `Ratings (Load)`, so the durable reference is stored in the same reader session.

-Historical response snapshots are not stored in the source file.
-They belonged to the original Rails stack and contained expired JWTs, session cookies, CSRF values, and generated HTML.
-The small set of current examples is instead composed of fictitious data and covers authentication, publication lookup, rating creation, validation, and request limits.
+The source file contains a small set of fictitious examples covering authentication, publication lookup, rating creation, validation, and request limits.
+They contain no personal data, reusable credentials, session cookies, CSRF values, or generated HTML.
 Collection scripts report missing variables before a request is sent and check the essential form of these API responses.

 Operations that regenerate an annotated publication or change the reader's subscription preference use `POST`.
 The unsubscribe link included in rating emails opens a confirmation page; the preference changes only when the authenticated